 Volunteer judges evaluate all the required submissions and it is essential that they have enough time to complete their work.
 There are no exceptions to the document submission deadlines and late submissions will incur penalties.
-Please note that different documents or submissions may have different deadlines - check the event website.
+Please note that different documents or submissions may have different deadlines and different ate submission penalties - check the event website.